What if librarians were really witches whose sole purpose was to magically put the right books into the right hands at the right time?

 Questions for Alix:

 It’s a beautiful story and you touch on a lot of themes.
-The importance of libraries, racial divisions in the American South, broken homes, the power of reading… How did you fit it all in without being didactical or creating a black hole?
+The importance of libraries, racial divisions in the American South, broken homes, the power of reading… How did you fit it all in without being didactic or creating a black hole?

 Ha, thanks!
 I definitely didn’t sit down and think, “This story is going to be about escapism, stories, rebellion, and Kentucky’s broken foster system.”
 Themes like that just sort of pop up, zombie-style, as you write your story.
-I think King’s On Writing has something to say about that–how he doesn’t often know what a book is Really About until he’s written it, and reads back over it to see what kinds of hyjinks his back-brain was working on while he was focused on plots and characters.
+I think King’s On Writing has something to say about that–how he doesn’t often know what a book is Really About until he’s written it, and reads back over it to see what kinds of hijinks his back-brain was working on while he was focused on plots and characters.
 So, this story started with call numbers, and the super deep philosophical question: “What if librarians were like, witches?”

 You say in your story that some people think ‘escapism’ is a mental failing.
 I love that you say that actually, escapism is magic, like true love.
 Do you think we need a bit more escapism in the world?